coreybrowndev/next-gen-financial-learning-hub/Documentation/Development.md

 ## Folder Structure
-- Two Repos: FrontEnd and BackEnd
-- BackEnd is split into testing and API
+- Backend is split into testing and API under same project

 ## Frameworks
 - ORM- EntityFramework.Core 8.0.10 , Microsoft.EntityFrameworkCore.Tools --version 8.0.10

 ## Testing
 - cd NextGenFinancialLearningHub.Api.Tests
-- dotnet test -> runs all of the tests in the project
+- `dotnet test` -> runs all of the tests in the project

 ## Dependencies
 - Seq - Logging service for processing application logs